 When you’re in the early stages of recovery, being surrounded by peers who fully support your commitment to sobriety is valuable.
 Sober living homes offer a powerful sense of accountability from residents and the on-site manager.
 You’ll find a member of staff available on-demand and around the clock.

 2) Independent living in a safe and sober environment

-Basing yourself at a sober living home allows you to maintain independence in a way not possible at residential rehab.
-So, you’ll be living independently, but in a healthy and safe environment with no triggers and an abundance of assistance.
+With medical detox complete and your journey to sustained recovery underway, it’s time to retake control of your life.
+Basing yourself at a sober living home allows you to maintain independence in a way difficult to do during residential treatment.
+So, you’ll be living independently but in a healthy and safe environment with no triggers and abundant assistance.

 Sober living homes allow you to start making healthier choices with a far more fruitful outcome than substance abuse.

 Recovery is a process and not an event.
-It represents an ongoing commitment, and it certainly doesn’t end with detox or rehab.
+It represents an ongoing commitment and doesn’t end with detox or rehab.

-Sober living homes offer a gentle bridge between the cocooned environment of residential rehab and the stark contrast of daily living.
+Sober living homes offer a gentle bridge between the cocooned residential treatment environment and the stark contrast of daily living.
 You’ll have the chance to gradually ease yourself back into society without feeling overwhelmed.